awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs.container.md

 1. Choose **Save**\.

-### Node\.js configuration namespaces<a name="nodejs-namespaces"></a>
+### Node\.js configuration namespaces<a name="nodejs.alami.namespaces"></a>

-You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
-Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-The Node\.js Amazon Linux AMI platform defines options in the `aws:elasticbeanstalk:container:nodejs:staticfiles` and `aws:elasticbeanstalk:container:nodejs` namespaces\.
+The Node\.js Amazon Linux AMI platform defines additional options in the `aws:elasticbeanstalk:container:nodejs:staticfiles` and `aws:elasticbeanstalk:container:nodejs` namespaces\.

 The following configuration file tells Elastic Beanstalk to use `npm start` to run the application, sets the proxy type to Apache, enables compression, and configures the proxy to serve static files from two source directories: HTML files at the `html` path under the website's root from the `statichtml` source directory, and image files at the `images` path under the website's root from the `staticimages` source directory\.